LAAC-LSCP/datalad-procedures/README.md

 ```

 ### The EL1000 template

+You should not use this template anymore as the LAAC template can do the same (and more)

 Since this template relies on GIN, you need to make sure to set up your ssh key: